Bel Ami (2012 film): Reception

 Bel Ami has received negative reviews from critics, where it currently holds a 28% rating on Rotten Tomatoes based on 94 reviews and an average rating of 4.72 out of 10 with the consensus stating, "Bel Ami contains some soapy pleasures but it overall rushes through the narrative and suffers from a vague central performance by Robert Pattinson."

 Mick LaSalle in his review for San Francisco Chronicle said that "What distinguishes Pattinson in the role is the sense he conveys of someone roiling and churning beneath a surface that is almost, but not quite, calm."

-However Roger Ebert of the Chicago Sun-Times wrote, "The women are all elegant and intelligent, they know the ways of the world, and they know Georges' history.
+However, Roger Ebert of the Chicago Sun-Times awarded it 2 stars out of 4, writing, "The women are all elegant and intelligent, they know the ways of the world, and they know Georges' history.
 Why do they find him attractive?
 We don't, and that failure is the downfall of the film."
 He singled out Christina Ricci for her performance: "Her character makes the mistake of actually loving Georges.
 This involves pure acting skill on her part, since Pattinson gives her so little to work with."

 Brent Simon of Shared Darkness criticized the film for being "A gassy, self-satisfied adaptation of the 1885 novel of the same name, threadbare Parisian period piece Bel Ami belies the erroneous notion that costume dramas automatically have a higher IQ than their contemporary dramatic brethren."